mhorstAK/dice_roller/README.md

 Copy code
 `docker-compose down`

 This command will stop and remove the containers defined in your docker-compose.yml file.
 Note that volumes defined in the file will not be removed by default.
-If you want to remove the volumes as well, you can use the --volumes or -v flag:

-Copy code
-`docker-compose down --volumes`

 Restarting the containers
 If you want to restart the containers without removing them, you can use the following command: